My electorate office is here to provide assistance to local residents, businesses, schools and community groups with State Government issues.

 Connecting You with Services

-We can put you in touch with the right service that can help you, ensuring you get the support and assistance you need.
+We can put you in touch with the right service that can help you, ensuring you get the support you need.

 Grants and Programs

-We provide information on available grants and State Government programs that may support or assist you or your community group.
+We provide information on available grants and State Government programs that may assist you or your community group.

 State Issues Updates

-We keep you informed and up to date on State issues that affect our community and the South Brisbane electorate.
+We keep you informed on State issues that affect our community and the South Brisbane electorate.

-For assistance with any of these matters, please don't hesitate to contact our office below.
-We are here to help and support our South Brisbane community.
+For assistance with any of these matters, please don't hesitate to contact our office.
+We are here to help.

 Voting is a fundamental right and responsibility in our democracy.
-Dr. Barbara O'Shea's office can assist you with enrolling to vote or updating your electoral details.
+My office can assist you with enrolling to vote or updating your electoral details.

 Enrolling to vote ensures that you have a say in who represents you at all levels of government.
 In Australia, voting is compulsory for citizens aged 18 and over.